bahrus/pdpu/README.md

 ##  The anatomy of the p-d attributes.

-m is an optional attribute that indicates the maximum number of matching elements that are expected to be found.
+"m" is an optional attribute that indicates the maximum number of matching elements that are expected to be found.
 If not specified, all the downstream siblings are checked, which can be wasteful.

 on specifies an event to listen for.